 How did I get vaginal thrush?

-The yeast that causes most thrush, Candid albicans, can live in the mouth and bowel without causing any problems.
+The yeast that causes most thrush, candida albicans, can live in the mouth and bowel without causing any problems.
 It can travel to the vagina from the anus via the perineum – the area between the anus and the vagina.
 This is known as perineal spread.
 Other species of yeast often live in the vagina but cause no harm.

-Candid albicans causes the most severe symptoms of vaginal thrush.
+Candida albicans causes the most severe symptoms of vaginal thrush.

 How can I avoid getting thrush?

 Although numerous lifestyle changes have been suggested in the past to prevent thrush (eg: avoiding sugar, tight clothing and alteration of sexual practices), NONE of these have been proven to be effective.
-Candid albicans is not sexually transmitted.
+Candida albicans is not sexually transmitted.